benjaminoliverhofmann/docker-grav-stack/README.md

-# wordpress-stack
+# docker-grav-stack

-A simple stack for wordpress.
+A simple stack for grav.

-It consists of nginx php-fpm and mariadb.
+It consists of nginx and php-fpm.
 # docker-grav-stack